kenzieFlick/KenzieFlick/README.md

 I am always looking for opportunities to grow as an engineer at the beginning of my career.
 If you have any suggestions for improving skills of a newbie engineer, I would love to hear them and actively work through something!
 My career doesn't feel meaningful if I am not bettering myself every day.

 ## Contacting me
-- Feel free to reach out via email, which is kenzie.flick172@gmail.com.
-I am also easy to find on various social media platforms and you are more than welcome to engage me on any of those as well.
+- Feel free to reach out via email or LinkedIn.
+I am also easy to find on various other social media platforms and you are more than welcome to engage me on any of those as well.